Staff awareness training is an essential component of the GDPR (General Data Protection Regulation), but do you know how it works in practice?

 As with the last point, staff training shouldn’t simply be an exercise that employees sit through, with the organisation expecting everybody to remember every point that was made.
 It should be an ongoing process that forms part of your organisation’s culture.

-Engaging staff in a variety of ways is essential to that process.
-People learn in different ways: some benefit most from being told information, whereas others are better suited to more interactive methods.
-Some prefer listening, and others prefer information to be written down or represented visually.
+Engaging staff in a variety of ways is essential to that process, and people learn in different ways.
+For example, some prefer listening, whereas others prefer information to be written down or represented visually.

 Organisations should use as many of these approaches as possible.
 E-learning courses are great for interactive study, posters provide visual guides, and email updates on policies are both useful and easily accessible.